cds-snc/gcds-docs/src/en/components/forms/textarea/textarea.md

 Write labels that are short and specific requests for information.
 Phrasing as a question can make a label unnecessarily long.
 Use descriptive text for any icons or images.

-Avoid repeating input field label text within the same page.
+Avoid repeating field label text within the same page.
 A person browsing fields will hear the label text in rapid succession without cues to tell which label is for which context.

 Avoid using technical jargon, like “subject email address” or “account ID”.
 Instead be specific and personal, “full name”, “child’s age”.